alono88/autoencoders/README.md

-# On Manifolds, Representations and Autoencoders
+# Autoencoders, Manifolds and Representations

 ## Papers